170 Years Since the Move to Mississaugas of the Credit First Nation

-May 2017 marks the 170th anniversary of our ancestors’ move from the River Credit to New Credit.
+May 2017 marks the 170th anniversary of our ancestors’ move from the River Credit to the Mississaugas of the Credit First Nation.
 Rev. Peter Jones, in an article in the January 12, 1848 edition of the Christian Guardian, provides an account of our ancestors’ progress at their new home.

 According to Jones, scarcely eight months after their move:

 “They are now settling, some on 100, and others on 50 acre lots, with every prospect of doing well.
 During the past summer they have worked nobly; some families have cleared from two to six acres, which they have sown to wheat; they have also erected a neat and comfortable place of worship, which will serve also for a school-house; and best of all, several of the young people have become steady and joined the Church.”

 Jones also took time to recall how they had flourished at the River Credit.
 When the mission village had been established in 1826, the people had no domestic animals, scarcely any household furniture, and could carry most of their possessions on their backs.
 Leaving the Credit River, some twenty years later, our ancestors left prosperous farms, and a village with homes furnished better than many of their settler neighbors, a hospital, mechanic’s shops, a sawmill, and even a schooner.